tbrowder/Font-Utils/README.md

 Classes
 -------

-  * `class FreeFontFace` {...}>
+  * `class FreeFontFace` {...}

     Contains all the attributes obtained in the `$face` object created by module 'Font::FreeFont' from a font file.

 Routines
 --------

-  *     sub to-string(
+  *     sub hex2string(
-          $cplist,
+          $code-point-list,
           --> Str) is export {...}

+    Given a list of hexadecimal codepoints, convert them to a string.

+  *     sub dec2string(
+          $code-point-list,
+          --> Str) is export {...}

-    Given a list of hex codepoints, convert them to a string repr the first item in the list may be a string label
+    Given a list of decimal codepoints, convert them to a string.

   *     sub write-line(
           $page,